 The Strategy seeks to deliver excess return by emphasizing company specific risk, where we believe our team has skill.
 The portfolio is diversified by sector and lifecycle to minimize sector and style risk.
 This allows stock selection to dominate excess return.
-The RMB Research Core team has done an exceptional job identifying businesses we want to own with high conviction over the life of the Strategy as evidenced by the 1, 3, 5, 10-year and since inception performance returns.
+The RMB Research Core team has done an exceptional job identifying businesses we want to own with high conviction over the life of the Strategy as evidenced by the one and three year performance returns.